Sign up for our next LinkedIn Live to discover how to shift your focus from a compliance-first to a learner-first approach!

 Meaningful learning is more memorable

 Ebbinghaus also theorised that information is more likely to be remembered if it’s meaningful.
-This means your users need to understand why they’re taking part in learning and the learning outcomes need to be clear.
+This means your users need to understand why they’re taking part in learning, and the outcomes need to be clear.

 A focused, ten-minute module with a simple learner journey that clearly identifies the behaviour or attitude changes is most effective.